Caroline Mulroney: 44th Parliament of Ontario

 Mulroney was re-elected in the 2025 Ontario general election.
+She was reappointed to the Ford ministry after the election, serving until her resignation in 2026.

 She endorsed Pierre Poilievre in the 2025 Canadian federal election.
 She introduced him at a press conference in Toronto.

 Political positions

 After winning her riding nomination, Mulroney criticized the Liberal government for its minimum wage hike.
 During the leadership, Mulroney stated that she was in favour of using the "People's Guarantee" as a "starting point" for the PCPO's 2018 election campaign.
 She is opposed to the introduction of a carbon tax.
 She supports cuts in hydro rates and child care rebates.
 She remained committed to spending $1 billion to build Hamilton's light rail transit system, but on Dec 16, 2019, the province announced it was withdrawing the promised funding.

 Personal life

 Mulroney is an American and Canadian dual citizen and is married to Andrew Lapham, former executive advisor at Blackstone Canada, former principal at Onex Corporation, and the son of former Harper's Magazine editor Lewis H. Lapham and grandson of Lewis A. Lapham.
 Mulroney and Lapham met at a blind date at a pub which was set up by one of her Harvard friends.
 They were married on September 16, 2000, at Church of Saint-Léon-de-Westmount in Westmount, Quebec.
 It was covered by The New York Times as well as Canadian media.
 Attendees included such notables as George H. W. Bush, Conrad Black, Queen Noor of Jordan, and Joe Clark.
-A young, relatively unknown singer named Michael Bublé performed at the wedding, where he was introduced to producer David Foster, who would eventually agree to produce Bublé's debut album.
+A young, at the time a relatively unknown singer named Michael Bublé performed at the wedding, where he was introduced to producer David Foster, who would eventually agree to produce Bublé's debut album.
 All attendees, including catering staff, had to sign confidentiality agreements.

 Mulroney and her husband lived in the United States until 2005.
 She had the first of their four children on October 30, 2004, while still living in New York.
 In 2005, she and her family moved back to Toronto.
-She has two daughters and two sons:
+She has two daughters and two sons.